Demystifying Therapy · · 20 min read

 Outcomes and Insights: Results from Brainspotting Therapy

 Clients who engage in Brainspotting often find themselves on a path to significant emotional well-being, especially those who identify as overachievers.
 Have you ever felt overwhelmed by your past?
-Research shows that participants can experience up to a 50% reduction in distress symptoms after completing a series of sessions.
+Research shows that participants can experience up to a 50% reduction in symptoms after completing a series of sessions.
 This is particularly encouraging for those dealing with PTSD, as many individuals report a newfound sense of control over their emotions and an improved ability to manage daily stressors.
 This is crucial for those who often prioritize work or family over their own needs.

 The blue slice shows the percentage of clients who felt a significant reduction in distress symptoms, while the green slice represents therapists who reported feeling more skilled in using Brainspotting techniques.